ondreo/DanteConnector/README.md

 # DanteConnector

-DanteConnector is a Java-based project designed to facilitate the discovery and basic management of Dante devices and channels on a network through the mDNS protocol.
+DanteConnector is a Java-based project that aims to facilitate the discovery of Dante devices and channels using mDNS, as well as basic management of Dante devices and connections between them.

 ## Context